A Surface-confined Spiral State With the Double Period in the Cubic Chiral Helimagnet Cu$_2$OSeO$_3$: Results

-Further reduction of the field leads to unexpected and highly non-trivial results.
-As evident from Fig. \ref{fig2}b, a new peak appears at the $\mathbf{Q}$ position equal to 1/2 of the helical (or CSL) wavevector (see Supplementary information).
-The peak is clearly broader and less intense than the CSL satellites, and, notably, demonstrates only the 3$^\textrm{rd}$ order of the higher harmonics.
+\textit{\textbf{Surface-confined spiral state observed by REXS.}} Further reduction of the field, while being aligned 9$^\circ$ away from $\langle\text{110}\rangle$, leads to unexpected and highly non-trivial results.
+As evident from Fig. \ref{fig2}\textbf{b}, a new peak appears at the $\mathbf{Q}$ position equal to 1/2 of the helical (or CSL) wavevector, before returning to characteristic multi-domain helical ground state at zero field (see Fig.~\ref{fig2}\textbf{c}).
+The new peak is clearly broader and less intense than the CSL satellites.
+As shown in Figures~\ref{fig3}\textbf{a}-\textbf{d}, the SSS correlation length is approximately one-quarter that of the CSL phase and, notably, demonstrates only the 3$^\textrm{rd}$ order of the higher harmonics.
 Suppression of the second-order peak and emergence of the 3$^\textrm{rd}$ harmonic is a signature of a square-wave magnetic modulation typical to stripe magnetic domains \cite{hellwig2003x,stellhorn2019control}.
 These additional peaks are only observed in the narrow magnetic field range 22-28\,mT and only at $T<30$\,K and thus are characteristic to the SSS.
-After removing the field completely, the system returns into the multi-domain helical ground state (Fig. \ref{fig2}c).
-Importantly, the SSS is extremely sensitive to the relative orientation between crystal axes and the magnetic field and is maximized when the field is applied within $9^\circ \pm 5^\circ$ from $\langle110\rangle$ , away from the high-symmetry axes.
+Importantly, the SSS exhibits extreme sensitivity to the relative orientation between the crystal axes and the applied magnetic field.
+The SSS stability window spans from $3^\circ$ to $18^\circ$ away from the $\langle\text{110}\rangle$ high-symmetry axes, with maximum scattering intensity observed at $\psi~=9^\circ$.
+Further details regarding our comprehensive wide azimuthal angle-dependent REXS measurements can be found in the Supplementary Materials Fig.~S1.

-Chirality of the magnetic texture, and its Bloch or N\'eel-type character can be uniquely identified by means of the circular dichroism in REXS (CD-REXS) technique \cite{zhang2018reciprocal}.
-Fig. \ref{fig3}a shows the energy dependence of the CD-REXS intensity measured for the two CSL, and the main SSS peak ($\mathbf{Q}_\mathrm{SSS}=\mathbf{Q}_\mathrm{CSL}/2$).
+\textit{\textbf{Spin structure of the novel surface-confined state.}} Chirality of the magnetic texture, and its Bloch or N\'eel-type character can be uniquely identified by means of the circular dichroism in REXS (CD-REXS) technique \cite{zhang2018reciprocal}.
+We first employed CD-REXS to characterise the dichroic signal in the zero-field helical state, as shown in Fig.~S2.
+The Friedel pairs exhibit opposite dichroic signals: positive on one side and negative on the other, while near vertical detector axis (along $\langle\text{110}\rangle$) forms the \textit{extinction direction}, where dichroic signal vanishes.
+Furthermore, Fig. \ref{fig3}\textbf{e} shows the energy dependence of the CD-REXS intensity measured for the two CSL, and the main SSS peak ($\mathbf{Q}_\mathrm{SSS}=\mathbf{Q}_\mathrm{CSL}/2$).
 The same sign and magnitude of the CD-REXS signal for all three modulations suggest the chiral, Bloch-type nature of the new state.